rafaelmata357/benford/README.md

 ## Terms of use:

-This is a tool to do  an initial analyzis using Benford´s Law  and plot how the digit´s probability are distributed on difffernt datasets, it is not a formal analysis or study using the Benford´s Law
+This is a tool to do  an initial analyzis using Benford´s Law  and plot how the digit´s probability are distributed on different datasets, it is not a formal analysis or study using the Benford´s Law

 ## License: